How to evaluate QA companies for marketplace and auction software

 Real-Time and Concurrency Testing

 Auction platforms must handle hundreds of simultaneous bidders without race conditions.
-Your QA partner should demonstrate experience with WebSocket testing, real-time event verification, and concurrency scenarios.
+The QA team should demonstrate experience with WebSocket testing, real-time event verification, and concurrency scenarios.
 Can they simulate 500 users bidding on the same item in the final seconds?
 Can they verify that anti-sniping extensions trigger correctly under load?
-These aren't hypothetical scenarios — they're Tuesday evening on a popular auction platform.
+These aren't hypothetical scenarios - they're Tuesday evening on a popular auction platform.

 Payment Flow Complexity

 Marketplace payments are fundamentally different from standard e-commerce.
 Bid deposits, escrow holds, split payments between platform and seller, refund flows for losing bidders, and buyer fee calculations all require dedicated test coverage.
-Your QA partner should understand PSD2 compliance for European payment processing and test the complete financial lifecycle — from initial deposit to final settlement.
+The QA team should understand PSD2 compliance for European payment processing and test the complete financial lifecycle - from initial deposit to final settlement.

 Multi-Seller Platform Testing